thatdogmachine/goose/documentation/docs/guides/local-models/recommended-models.md

     NAME         SIZE
     gpt-oss:20b  18
     ```
+- use in conjunction with toolshim
+    - yes
 - what does it do well
     - anec-data-ly quick to respond compared with other similar sized models
 - what does it NOT do well